ElkonLab/scGWAS/vignettes/all.md

 exp <- exp[!duplicated(exp$GENE),]
 ```

-#### Calculating cell-trait association scores
+### Calculating cell-trait association scores

 This part involves running MAGMA’s gene property analysis for each cell
 separately.
 This might take long, so consider using multiple cores.
 First, we generate ‘covariate files’ for MAGMA for each cell.
 Each
-output file is a table with the columns: gene, normalized expression in
+output file is a table with the columns: gene names, genes normalized
-the cell, and average normalized expression in the dataset.
-The function
+expression in the cell, and genes average normalized expression in the
-takes as input the data.frame of the normalized expression matrix.
-The
+dataset.
+The function takes as input the data.frame of the normalized
-user specifies the name of the output directory (out.dir) and the number
+expression matrix.
+The user specifies the name of the output directory
-of cores (cor).
+(out.dir) and the number of cores (cor).

 ``` r
 generate_covs_cells(exp = exp, out.dir = "cov_panc",cors = 20)